 Alice Cooper’s sixth album was styled to look like an oversized alligator skin wallet.
 Stored inside it was an oversized billion dollar bill that featured the band’s picture in the center.
 Also, the inside left side of the gatefold cover was perforated so you could punch out trading card sized cards of the band.
 The album credits were hidden behind the punch-outs.

-The album theme was focused around the band’s amazement that in only a couple years, they had gone from being a totally broke and struggling band to one of the most successful acts in rock and roll at that time.
+The album theme was focused around the band’s amazement that in only a couple of years, they had gone from being a totally broke and struggling band to one of the most successful acts in rock and roll at that time.
 The album packaging was one of the most unique and memorable by Alice Cooper, or any other band, yet it was not their most iconic (but that’s another story I will talk about sometime later).

 Killer is arguably Alice Cooper’s best album, but then again he, or maybe I should say they, have released so many great records, that’s a difficult claim to make.